LambdaTest/smartui-figma-integration-python/README.md

 - Figma account: You'll need a Figma account to obtain the necessary tokens and access Figma files.
 Sign up for a Figma account if you don't have one already.

-- SmartUI account: You'll need a SmartUI account to upload images to SmartUI.
-If you don't have a SmartUI account, sign up on the LambdaTest website.
+- SmartUI account: You'll need a SmartUI account to upload images to [SmartUI](smartui.lambdatest.com).

 ## Setup
 Clone the repository: